locationtech/geomesa/docs/user/kafka/data.rst

 Kafka has various options for preventing data from growing unbounded.
 The simplest is to set a size or time-based retention policy.
 This will cause older messages to be deleted when the topic reaches a certain threshold.

-Starting with GeoMesa 2.1.0, the Kafka data store also supports Kafka `log compaction <https://kafka.apache.org/10/documentation.html#compaction>`__.
+Starting with GeoMesa 2.1.0, the Kafka data store supports Kafka `log compaction <https://kafka.apache.org/10/documentation.html#compaction>`__.
 This allows for the topic size to be managed, while preserving the latest state for each feature.
 When combined with :ref:`kafka_initial_load`, the persistent state of a system can be maintained through restarts and down-time.
 Note that when using log